TablePress/TablePress/readme.txt

 = More information =
 Please visit the plugin website at http://tablepress.org/ for more information.

+= Supporting future development =
 If you like the TablePress plugin, please rate it here in the WordPress Plugin Directory, support it with your [donation](http://tablepress.org/donate/), or [flattr it](https://flattr.com/thing/783658/TablePress).
 Thank you!

+= Migration from WP-Table Reloaded =
+TablePress is the official successor of the WP-Table Reloaded plugin.
+It has been written from the ground up and by using an entirely new internal structure fixes some major flaws of WP-Table Reloaded and prepares the plugin for easier, safer, and better future development.
+If you are currently using WP-Table Reloaded, it is recommended that you switch to TablePress.
+WP-Table Reloaded will no longer be maintained or developed.
+For further information on how to switch from WP-Table Reloaded to TablePress, please see the [migration guide](http://tablepress.org/migration-from-wp-table-reloaded/) on the plugin website.

 == Screenshots ==